Chocolate Orange Cookies (super easy!)

 I’ve been using this easy recipe for ages, and I love how simple, economical, and effortless it is.

-All you have to do is mix the ingredients in one bowl, and the dough will come together in a breeze: smooth, pliable, and easy to work with.
+Mix the ingredients in one bowl, and the dough will come together quickly—smooth, pliable, and easy to work with.

 And NO mixer, NO chill time, NO mess.